Petpetszz/intro_nodejs_express/README.md

-# JavaScript Review Project by John Miguel Cabantugan
+# Activity 3: Introduction to Node.js and Express.js by John Miguel Cabantugan
 This project is a review of JavaScript concepts, from beginner to advanced.